-Since the beginning of time, custody practitioners have been asked by clients or prospective clients, “what about what my child wants?
+Since the beginning of time, child custody practitioners have been asked by clients or prospective clients, “what about my child’s preference in custody?
 Won’t the Court listen to them?”
 How old do they have to be for the Court to listen to them and give them what they want?”

 There tends to be a misconception that if the child wishes to live with one parent or another, that is ultimately what the Court will order.
 Spoiler alert: it is not true that the child can decide.

 Pennsylvania custody law provides insight into this inquiry.
 23 Pa.C.S.
 Section 5328 lists sixteen (16) custody factors the Court must consider in determining the best interest of the child.
 Factor seven (7) is “[t]he well-reasoned preference of the child, based upon the child’s maturity and judgment.”
 Section 5328(a)(7).